python/devguide/buildbots.rst

 Checking results of automatic builds
 ------------------------------------

-There are two ways of visualizing recent build results:
+There are three ways of visualizing recent build results:

 * The Web interface for each branch at http://python.org/dev/buildbot/, where the so-called "waterfall" view presents a vertical rundown of recent builds for each builder.
 When interested in one build, you'll have to click on it to know which changesets it corresponds to.
+Note that the buildbot web pages are often slow to load, be patient.

 * The command-line ``bbreport.py`` client, which you can get from http://code.google.com/p/bbreport/.
 Installing it is trivial: just add